BernalFA/HMC-carboxy-BTZs/README.md

 ## Requirements

 For reproducibility purposes, it is recommended to run the code in a dedicated `conda` environment.
-For data analysis, only `Python` libraries commonly used in Cheminformatics are required, as indicated in the `environment.yml` file.
-To set up the environment first install a `conda` distribution (e.g. `miniconda`; follow instructions in the [official Anaconda wesbsite](https://docs.anaconda.com/free/miniconda/miniconda-install/)).
+For data analysis, only `Python` libraries commonly used in Chemoinformatics are required, as indicated in the `environment.yml` file.
+To set up the environment first install a `conda` distribution (e.g. `miniconda`; follow instructions in the [official Anaconda website](https://docs.anaconda.com/free/miniconda/miniconda-install/)).
 Afterward, create the environment as follows:

 ```
 $ conda env create -f environment.yml